BioWare Is Officially Working on a Redesigned Version of ANTHEM, "Focusing on Gameplay First"

-There's no denying that the online-focused Anthem was a huge undertaking for the team at BioWare — the Canadian studio known for its rich, wonderful role-playing experiences such as Baldur's Gate, Neverwinter Nights and Jade Empire.
+There's no denying that the online-focused Anthem was a huge undertaking for the team at BioWare, the Canadian studio known for its deep role-playing experiences such as Neverwinter Nights and Jade Empire.

 Unfortunately, last year's Anthem turned out to be one of the most disappointing video games of the decade — currently sitting at a perfectly mediocre 54/100 score on Metacritic — but it seems that BioWare is not planning to abandon the title anytime soon.

 According to Hudson, Anthem will return soon in a completely new version, "with clear goals, motivating challenges and progression with meaningful rewards."
 The news was announced in a special letter to the game's fans, and you can check it out down below: